KazKozDev/prompt-engineering-studio/frontend/public/docs/getting-started/02-dspy.md

 ### 2. Define Task (Center Panel)

 *   **Business Task:** Describe your goal in plain English (e.g., "Analyze legal contracts for risk").
-*   **Templates:** Use the buttons above the text area to load common patterns (Legal, Support, etc.).

 ### 3. Select Dataset

 DSPy needs data to learn.
-You must provide at least **5 examples** of input/output pairs.
+For a quick test, 5–10 examples of input/output pairs are enough.
+For production-grade setups, see the **DSPy Guide** for detailed recommendations.
 *   **Select Dataset:** Click the "Dataset" button to choose an existing file.
 *   **Generate Dataset:** If you don't have data, use the **Dataset Generator** (available in the Dataset picker) to create synthetic examples from your task description.